kuznetsovskdh/Modern-programming-technologies1PART3/README.md

 Modern-programming-technologies project products-management.
-A Java web application using Spring that implements the functions of adding, viewing, editing, and deleting records in a single database table through a web interface
+A Java web application using Spring that implements the functions of adding, viewing, editing, and deleting records in a single database table through a web interface.
+PRODUCTS